sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 The pixel-size of the original images and masks in image and mask BCSS dataset is from 2K to 7K, and too large to use for a training of an ordinary segmentation model.
-Therefore we have created a dataset of images and masks, split into small tiles of 512x512 pixels, which can be used for a segmentation model.
+Therefore we created a dataset of images and masks which was split into the small tiles of 512x512 pixels, which can be used for a segmentation model.
 <br>